 In answering this question, the Council distinguishes between spatial design and spatial planning, based on the assumption that, over the long term, spatial design solutions alone will not be enough to keep the Netherlands climate-proof and water-robust.
 What planning choices should be made, who should make them and when, what do these questions mean for the institutions involved, what knowledge is needed to make these choices and is this knowledge available?

-The advisory report is expected to be issued in late 2023.
+The advisory report is expected to be completed at the beginning of 2024.

 Composition of the Council committee